devpass-tech/challenge-viewcode-finance/README.md

 # ViewCode Challenge - Finance App 💰

-No Desafio ViewCode, temos apenas tarefas de implementação de interfaces via código (ViewCode).
-Nosso objetivo é implementar a interface de um app de finanças, seguindo todas as boas práticas de desenvolvimento ágil e Git.
+In the ViewCode Challenge, we only have tasks of implementing code-based interfaces via code (ViewCode).
+Our goal is to implement the interface of a finance app, following all the best practices of agile development and Git.

-Nesse desafio, você terá a oportunidade de trabalhar com UIScrollView, UIStackView, UITableView, UIImageView, e outros componentes utilizados no desenvolvimento iOS.
+In this challenge, you will have the opportunity to work with UIScrollView, UIStackView, UITableView, UIImageView, and other components used in iOS development.

 <p float="left">
 <img src="screenshots/screenshot-1.png" alt="drawing" width="200"/>